Nonproliferation and Biodefense Program

 Harnessing FDD’s approach of producing actionable research and policy options, the Nonproliferation and Biodefense Program will focus on four pillars: biodefense and pandemic preparedness; nuclear nonproliferation; zero chemical weapons; and deterring and devaluing WMD-delivery vehicles and conventional long-range strike capabilities.

-Ambassador Jackie Wolcott, former U.S. representative to the United Nations in Vienna and the U.S. representative to the International Atomic Energy Agency, serves as the chair of the Program.
 Anthony Ruggiero serves as the Program’s Senior Director, bringing broad experience in the fields of counterproliferation and nonproliferation.
 Andrea Stricker serves as deputy director, bringing expertise on nonproliferation, Iran, North Korea, and other security policy topics.

 FDD’s Nonproliferation and Biodefense Program works closely with each of FDD’s programs and centers.